aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldtoa/use_heading/_index.md

 ﻿---
+title: FieldToa.use_heading property
+linktitle: use_heading property
-title: use_heading property
+articleTitle: use_heading property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets whether to include the category heading for the entries in a table of authorities."
+description: "FieldToa.use_heading property.
+Gets or sets whether to include the category heading for the entries in a table of authorities."
 type: docs
 weight: 100
 url: /python-net/aspose.words.fields/fieldtoa/use_heading/